zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 using StatsPlots
 ```

-Read in a subset of the data from Krajbich et al. (2010) that comes with the toolbox.
+The toolbox comes with a subset of the data from Krajbich et al. (2010).
+In this tutorials we will use data from a single subject from this dataset.

 ```@repl 3
 krajbich_data = ADDM.load_data_from_csv("../../../data/Krajbich2010_behavior.csv", "../../../data/Krajbich2010_fixations.csv");

+subj_data = krajbich_data["18"];
 ```

-Run grid search for a single subject.
-This computes the negative log-likelihood (nll) for each parameter combination for a single subject.
-Moreover, here we introduce the `return_model_posteriors` argument when running `ADDM.grid_search`, which expands the output to include a `model_posteriors` dictionary.
+To examine the uncertainty associated with each parameter and their combinations we define the parameter space in `param_grid` and use `ADDM.grid_search` to compute the negative log-likelihood (nll) for each parameter combination.
+Moreover, here we introduce the `return_model_posteriors` argument when running `ADDM.grid_search`, which expands the output to include a `trial_posteriors` dictionary. `trial_posteriors` is indexed by the keys of `param_grid` as indicators of different parameter combinations and contains the posterior probability for each key after each trial as its values.

-!!! note

-    `model_posteriors` contains the posterior probability associated with each model (i.e. parameter combination) **for the set of models that were fit**.
-Since it is a probability distribution it sums to 1.
-In other words, the posterior probabilities associated with the models would change if they were being compared to different combinations of parameters.

 ```@repl 3